Origins of suppressed self-diffusion of nanoscale constituents of a complex liquid

 Equilibrium fluctuations of a system's microscopic parameters encode its nonequilibrium response to perturbations \cite{chaikin_principles_1995}.
-For example, a system's equilibrium density field fluctuations or individual particle velocities encode the nature of their transport, and analogous relations exist for charge, volume, and heat flow\cite{limmer2024statistical}.
+For example, a system's equilibrium density field fluctuations or individual particle velocities encode the nature of their transport.
+Analogous relations exist for charge, volume, and heat flow \cite{limmer2024statistical}.
 Knowing and manipulating how microscopic equilibrium fluctuations control these emergent nonequilibrium properties thus enables direct control over dynamical system properties.
 One important example of this connection is determining how the microscopic hydrodynamic, i.e., solvent-mediated, interactions of particles in a colloidal suspension change as a function of the interactions between the particles and their concentration \cite{jones_dynamics_1991,nagele_dynamics_1996,brady_rheological_1993}.
-While much work has gone into understanding the hydrodynamic interactions of model systems, such as ensembles of repulsive spheres, \cite{ladd_hydrodynamic_1990,orsi_dynamics_2012,heinen_short-time_2011,westermeier_structure_2012,dallari_microsecond_2021} interactions between particles in complex fluids (e.g., nanocrystal assemblies, proteins, polymers) are often more difficult to predict due to the more elusive nature of their many-body interactions.
-Clarifying and ultimately controlling the interactions between particles in these complex fluids requires directly elucidating their dynamics on their characteristic time- and length scales.
+While much work has targeted understanding hydrodynamic interactions of model systems, such as repulsive spheres, \cite{ladd_hydrodynamic_1990,orsi_dynamics_2012,heinen_short-time_2011,westermeier_structure_2012,dallari_microsecond_2021} no prior study has accessed the equilibrium fluctuations of a genuine attractive colloidal liquid, nor characterized the dynamics of any complex fluid liquid on the intrinsic length- and timescales of its constituents.